850 miles of blue water sailing! - Sailing Ship Charter & Travel - Eye of the Wind

 Trip information

-Even the starting point of this journey is a real Caribbean beautythat you hardly want to part with: The Archipelago of the Lesser Antilles belonging to the island Saint-Martin is considered a top holiday destination.
-From here, the Eye of the Wind the northern boundary point of the legendary Bermuda Triangle: the dreamlike Bermuda archipelago.
-In between are more than 850 nautical miles full of nature impressions and great sailing days with our friendly crew.
-You can look forward to a Fresh air sailing trip on the Atlantic - afterwards you will know how to "Recovery" spelt ...
+The starting point of this journey is a true Caribbean beauty that you will not want to leave: the island of Saint Martin, part of the Lesser Antilles archipelago, is considered a top holiday destination.
+From here, the Eye of the Wind will head for the northernmost point of the legendary Bermuda Triangle: the beautiful Bermuda archipelago.
+In between lie more than 850 nautical miles full of natural impressions and great sailing days with our friendly crew.
+Look forward to a fresh air sailing trip on the Atlantic – afterwards you will know how to spell "relaxation"’ ...

 This is where you board